 Other platforms might be compatible with the examples, but haven't been tested directly.

-Due to the different requirements of the build targets, the SmartFoxServer C# API is distributed as four separate DLLs: a DLL specific for WebGL builds, a DLL for Windows Store builds (and native Windows / Windows Phone development), a DLL for all other Unity target platforms (including the Unity Editor itself) and a generic DLL for non-Unity development (see Usability on non-Unity platforms below).
+Due to the different requirements of the build targets, the SmartFoxServer C# API is distributed as three separate DLLs: a DLL specific for WebGL builds, a DLL for Universal Windows Platform builds (and native UWP development) and a DLL for all other Unity target platforms (including the Unity Editor itself) and non-Unity development (see Usability on non-Unity platforms below).

 » Usability on non-Unity platforms